sohncompositions/sohn-compositions-audio/README.md

 ### Deployment
 - Any time you make a change to one of the above config variables you will need to re-deploy server.
-- To deploy, from the Deploy tab in the Heroku dashboard, make sure `master` branch is selected under Manual Deploy and simply click `Deploy Branch`.
+- To deploy, from the Deploy tab in the Heroku dashboard, verify that you are connected to the correct repository and that `master` branch is selected under Manual Deploy.
+Simply click `Deploy Branch`.